fniksic/PSharp/CIS540Project/LeaderElection.md

 **Technical instructions:**

-1. If you open the folder in Visual Studio Code, you can build the program by executing `Terminal->Run Build Task...`.
+1. For either `SimpleRing` or `Ring`, if you open the corresponding folder in Visual Studio Code, you can build the program by executing `Terminal->Run Build Task...`.
 You can run the program by executing `Debug->Start Debugging`.

-2. You can build the program in the terminal by executing `dotnet build` in the folder `CIS540Project/Ring`.
+2. You can build the program in the terminal by executing `dotnet build` in the program's folder.
 You can run it by executing `dotnet run` or `dotnet bin/Debug/netcoreapp2.1/Ring.dll`.

 3. To test the program, you need to run the tester utility from the terminal.
 The tester is the executable file `bin/netcoreapp2.1/PSharpTester.dll`.
-If you are located in the folder `CIS540Project/Ring`, execute the following:
+If you are located in the folder `CIS540Project/SimpleRing` (the same goes for `CIS540Project/Ring`), execute the following:
    ```bash
    dotnet ../../bin/netcoreapp2.1/PSharpTester.dll \
      -test:bin/Debug/netcoreapp2.1/Ring.dll \